ITingHung/Introduction-to-Deep-Reinforcement-Learning/Introduction-to-Deep-Reinforcement-Learning.md

 ## DQL Implementation
 **Environment**
 Open AI Gym: MountainCar-v0
-Description from Gym: The agent (a car) is started at the bottom of a valley.
+Description: The agent (a car) is started at the bottom of a valley.
 For any given state the agent may choose to accelerate to the left, right or cease any acceleration.

 <p>
 <img src="./Image/Mountain Car.PNG" alt="Mountain Car" title="Mountain Car" width="500">
 </p>

+Code shown below is adjust from [Reinforcement Learning 進階篇：Deep Q-Learning](https://medium.com/pyladies-taiwan/reinforcement-learning-%E9%80%B2%E9%9A%8E%E7%AF%87-deep-q-learning-26b10935a745)

 Import Module: Pytorch is used for building neural network
 ```